Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

-We remain concerned about the intermittent supply and ongoing shortages of glucagon-like peptide receptor agonists (GLP-1 RAs, or GLP-1 analogues), which are having serious implications for many people with type 2 diabetes.
+We have been concerned about the intermittent supply and shortages of glucagon-like peptide receptor agonists (GLP-1 RAs, or GLP-1 analogues), which are having serious implications for many people with type 2 diabetes, but have been told that the supply issues should be resolved in January 2025.

 In this guide: